IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 ```

 **Parameters explained:**
-- `--cpu 2`: Allocates 2 CPU cores to the virtual machine
+- `--cpu 2`: Allocates 2 CPU cores to the virtual machine.
-- `--memory 4`: Allocates 4 GB of RAM (increase to 6 or 8 GB for better performance)
+- `--memory 4`: Allocates 4 GB of RAM (increase to 6 or 8 GB for better performance).
-- `--disk 60`: Allocates 60 GB of disk space
+- `--disk 60`: Allocates 60 GB of disk space.
-- `--vm-type=vz`: Uses Apple's Virtualization framework for better performance on macOS
+- `--vm-type=vz`: Uses Apple's Virtualization framework for better performance on macOS.
-- `--vz-rosetta`: Enables Rosetta 2 for x86_64 emulation on Apple Silicon Macs
+- `--vz-rosetta`: Enables Rosetta 2 for x86_64 emulation on Apple Silicon Macs.

 > **Note**: The `--vm-type=vz` and `--vz-rosetta` flags provide better performance and compatibility, especially on Apple Silicon Macs.
 Adjust resource values based on your system capabilities.
 {: .note-right}